Modern Slavery Statement

 We subscribe to an independent confidential reporting body (CIRAS), providing a safe channel of communication for staff to raise concerns.
 All employees are made aware of CIRAS during their company induction, and we continue to raise awareness through internal communications to employees.

-We promote our Health & Safety Policy, which demonstrates clear commitment from the highest levels in RG, to the safety and welfare of our staff and business.
-Likewise, our currently applicable Policy has been endorsed by our CEO.
+We promote our Health & Safety Policy, which has been endorsed by our CEO, demonstrating a clear commitment from the highest levels in RG to the safety and welfare of our staff and business.

 Our operations and supply chain